Welcome to the tutorial where you will learn how to make the pleated skirt and add the yellow stripe to the bottom of the skirt.

 - Fold your pleats.
 To fold your pleats, bring the piece of fabric together in the places you’ve marked.
 Pin the piece together at this marking and continue to the next fold.
 When you do this, make sure that all of the folds are facing in the same direction.
 If you fold to the right, then fold all of the folds to the right.
 The same goes for folding to the left.

 - Baste stitch the top of the skirt.
 Now this is typically optional.
-If you’re pretty good with your sewing skills and sure of yourself you don’t necessarily need to.
+If you’re pretty good with your sewing skills and confident you don’t necessarily need to.
 However, in the event that you happen to not like the skirt after you’ve stitched it, then it’ll be easier to remove the stitches if you do baste it.

 - Measure the top of your skirt.
 It should be about the same length as your waist measurement you took earlier.
 If it’s more than a couple inches longer, then you need to cut it.
 If for some reason your skirt length is too small, then you need to sew a panel onto the skirt to make it fit.